-So called 'honour-based' abuse (HBA) encompasses incidents which have been committed to protect or defend the honour of the family and/or community, including breast ironing, female genital mutilation (FGM) and forced marriage.
 The school takes these concerns seriously and staff are made aware of the possible signs and indicators that may alert them to the possibility of HBA through training.
 Staff are required to treat all forms of HBA as abuse and follow the procedures outlined in this policy.

-The new Marriage and Civil Partnership (Minimum Age) Act 2023 bans marriage for 16 and 17-year-olds, who no longer will be allowed to marry or enter a civil partnership, even if they have parental consent, as the legal age of marriage rises to 18.
+The Marriage and Civil Partnership (Minimum Age) Act 2022 bans marriage for 16 and 17-year-olds, who no longer will be allowed to marry or enter a civil partnership, even if they have parental consent, as the legal age of marriage rises to 18.

 It is now illegal and a criminal offence to exploit vulnerable children by arranging for them to marry, under any circumstances whether or not force is used.

-School will manage any concerns relating to forced marriage sensitively and will report concerns immediately via the procedures outlined in this policy.
+The school will manage any concerns relating to forced marriage sensitively and will report concerns immediately via the procedures outlined in this policy.